 Here's what to expect when you contact us about a family member:

-1. Your call will likely be transferred to our Clinical Director and Family Counsellor Karen Bresinger
+1. Your call will be transferred to a Family Counsellor

-2. Karen will address your concerns and share what kind of help we can give your loved one as well as yourself.
+2. The Family Counsellor will address your concerns and share what kind of help we can give your loved one as well as yourself.

 3. Being that the chaos and confusion related to addiction needs guidance and support, she will likely recommend some of our services for family members of addicts.